 Gum disease is easily prevented, but it does require that you have a proper cleaning routine at home.
 You should brush your teeth at least twice daily and follow this up with flossing, taking care to floss beneath the gumline in between the teeth to ensure that all debris is removed.

-While this will go a long way to preventing the onset of gum disease, your home care regime should be supplemented with regular check-ups at the dentist, who can spot problems you may have missed.
+While this will go a long way to preventing the onset of gum disease, your home care regime should be supplemented with regular exams at the dentist, who can spot problems you may have missed.
 It is also necessary to carry out professional cleanings from time-to-time to remove hardened plaque (tartar) which tends to accumulate no matter how efficient your cleaning regime is.

 What Happens if I Have Gum Disease?